karlmoad/code-set-service/README.md

 ```

 Follow the prompts.
 The gulp process can generate either a standard and debug variation of the project.
-The only difference being that the debug variation runs the node.js application with he debug setting to allow remote debugging of the service.
+The only difference being that the debug variation runs the node.js application with the debug setting to allow remote debugging of the service.

 **Debug Port: 6000**